shadzzz90/Inverse-Source-Problems-using-Physics-Informed-Deep-Learning/README.md

 ## Overview

-This repository presents a novel deep learning-based approach to tackle the _Inverse Source Problem_ (ISP) in engineering design.
-When a system's dynamic response is known or measurable but the source generating these responses remains unknow, it poses a challenge.
-Solving this challenge is critical, and while traditional techniques rely on optimization and regularization, we've taken a deep dive into the realm of deep learning.
+This repository presents a novel deep learning-based approach to tackle the Inverse Source Problem (ISP) in engineering design.
+In variety of engineering problems system's dynamic response is known or measurable but the source generating these responses is not known.
+Addressing this issue is critical, and while traditional techniques rely on optimization and regularization, we've taken a deep dive into the realm of deep learning.

 ## Key Features